-The Bay of Islands with its sheltered waters, temperate climate, historic towns, sleepy bays, protected inlets, sweeping stretches of golden sandy beaches, and clear waters is a world-renowned cruising destination.
+The Bay of Islands with its sheltered waters, temperate climate, historic towns, sleepy bays, protected inlets, golden sandy beaches, and clear waters is a world-renowned cruising destination.

 - Roberton Island – lovely walk to the top of the hill where you can a great perspective on all the islands.
 Also has a nice safe snorkelling trail in the lagoon.
 Click for Roberton Island DOC info

 - Moturua Island – mostly DOC (Department of Conservation) public reserve land.
 Fantastic walks, beautiful beaches – sheltered bays worth visiting include Pipi Bay and Army Bay – where if you are lucky you can get a feed of local mussels.
 Click for info on Moturua Island

 - Urupukapuka Island – all DOC (Department of Conservation) public reserve land with a lovely restaurant and bar in Otehei Bay where our sailors are welcome (see Click for info on Otehei Bay).
 Well marked walking tracks crisscrossing the island to cater for all levels of fitness.
 Beautiful beaches and secluded coves, at least a few nights at Paradise Bay or Otiao recommended.

 - Rangihoua Heritage Park on the mainland, better known as Marsden Cross, is a fantastic spot to visit.
 Historical sites ashore have plaques commemorating people and events.
 You can plan your visit to this park here http://www.